Best tablets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best tablets you can buy in 2020.

 On paper, the iPad Air is a tricky sell: the standard iPad is cheaper, the iPad Mini is smaller and the iPad Pro is higher-specced for professionals.
 It's not even the thinnest iPad available.
 So why should you buy it?

-Because it's the best tablet Apple makes, which makes it probably the best tablet on the market, full-stop.
+Because it's one of the best tablets Apple makes, which makes it one of the best tablets on the market.
 Its screen is better than the entry-level model, it's bigger than the Mini and cheaper than the Pro.
 If you want a device for consuming content rather than creating it, and like the big screen/less portable tradeoff, it's nigh-on the perfect tablet.

 The HDR-compatible screen is stunning, and while its pixel density is a little lower than the iPad Mini, the display itself is a lot bigger.
 It depends on personal preference, but in our view, the Air is the better device for content consumption.